lizlove/finishitis/content/pages/about.md

 ### To Do List

 1. Fix my personal site authorization
-2. Ok, Not Ok deployment
-3. Thank you chart
+2. Thank you chart
-4. Chart of the week?
+3. Chart of the week?
-5. Mira essay
+4. Mira essay
-6. d3 page for Archiveview
+5. d3 page for Archiveview
-7. Parker blanket
+6. Parker blanket

 ### Completed Projects

 1. ~~Build this site!~~
 2. ~~Baby blanket~~
+3. ~~Ok, Not Ok deployment~~

 ![Finish her](/media/flawless.png)